Thanks for stopping by. This site is for our borrowers, to help them better manage their student loans.

-To see if you have a loan with us, click here.
+Register to see if you have a loan with us.

 By the way, if you're not receiving statements from UAS, you may simply need to update your contact information.
 (In case you're wondering, you still have to make payments even if you're not getting statements.)

 Some borrowers began paying back, little by little every month, the amount they borrowed (aka the principal) and the cost of borrowering (aka the interest).
 Some borrowers chose to postpone paying principal while in school and paid just the interest charges every month.
 Most borrowers chose to postpone paying both principal and interest for up to six months after they were no longer in school.

 If you chose to postpone principal and/or interest payments until after school, you have six months from the date you were no longer enrolled before you start paying both the principal and interest.
 Leaving school, even temporarily, will trigger this period.